Chile De Arbol Substitutes – 9 Alternative Ingredients

 Learn more about serrano peppers.

 Remember, chile de arbol is usually used to simply add heat and maybe a touch of red color.
-The flavor is not extremely pronounced, so any thin-walled hot pepper will work fine as an alternative.
+The flavor is not extremely pronounced, so any thin-walled, hot pepper will work as an alternative.

 4. Homemade Pepper Powder

-If you have fresh peppers, but you need powder, try making your own! the process takes time, but it is very easy.
+If you have fresh peppers, but you need dried powder, try making your own!
+The process takes time, but it is very easy.
 The goal is to remove all the moisture from your fresh peppers, and then pulverize them into flakes or fine powder.

 Jalapeno Powder